Evelio Leonardia: Early career

-Political life
+Political career

 1978-1995

 From 1978 to 1986, he first entered public service as Provincial Field Coordinator of Negros Occidental for the Department of Tourism, holding the position for almost nine years.
 From 1987 to 1988, he briefly returned to the private sector as general manager of Prawntech, Inc.

 Beginning in the Fifth Republic, after the EDSA People Power Revolution, Leonardia was first elected to the Bacolod City Council in 1988 Philippine local elections, gaining the most number of votes amongst councilors.
 He served as a director of the Negros Occidental chapters of the National Movement of Young Legislators president of the Philippine Councilors League.

 Leonardia headed various committee chairs in the Sangguniang Panlungsod.
 Both the Committee on Education, Culture and Tourism, and the Committee on Ways and Means from 1988 to 1990, the Price Monitoring Council from 1989 to 1991, and the Committee on Social Defense and Fire from 1990 to 1992.

 During this time, he passed and was placed 7th in the Negros Occidental Real Estate Broker Examination in 1990, and resumed position in the private sector as vice president for International Affairs Real Estate Brokers Association of the Philippines, from 1990 to 1992.

 During the 1992 Philippine presidential election, he campaigned and was elected as vice mayor of the city of Bacolod, during the term of Alfredo Montelibano Jr. During this time, he was elected as the Senior Executive Vice President of the Vice Mayors League of the Philippines.